Copyright (c) 2022 Adrian Negrean# negreanadrian@gmail.com## Software released under MIT license, see license.txt for conditionsimport math

 mruns = np.expand_dims(mruns,0)

-# organize columns by the first axis of the parameter sweep (last axis will be color hue in the multiline plot)
+# number of columns in the grid plot# organize columns by the first axis of the parameter sweep (last axis will be color hue in the multiline plot)

 ncols = mruns.shape[0]